ohno/Antique.jl/README.md

 ## Developer's Guide

 This is the guideline for adding new models.
+Adding a new model may take from a few days to a week due to reference search, test implementation, and writing documentation.

 1. First, please submit a new issue [here](https://github.com/ohno/Antique.jl/issues).
 We need to find orthodox references (textbooks or papers, not Wikipedia) for the analytical solutions (eigenvalues and eigenfunctions) before the development.
 This will take more time than you think.
 2. Fork [the repository](https://github.com/ohno/Antique.jl) on GitHub.